oracle-livelabs/common/sample-livelabs-templates/create-labs/labs/3-labs-use-atom-editor-develop-content/3-labs-use-atom-editor-develop-content.md

 ## Task 1: Install Your Text Editor

-You can use your preferred editor, however we recommend to download either Atom or Visual Studio Code.
+You can use your preferred editor, however, we recommend downloading either Atom or Visual Studio Code.
 Below, there are instructions for both.

 ### **Option 1: Install Atom**